dedeadend/KillMyApps/README.md

 1. Download the latest APK from the [Releases Page](https://github.com/dedeadend/KillMyApps/releases/latest).
 2. Install the APK on your device.
-3. Grant Root/Shizuku permissions when prompted for the best experience.
+3. Grant Root/Shizuku permission when prompted for the best experience.
 4. Enjoy 💚